maartenvanelst/blog/tags.md

 permalink: /tags/
 ---

-Below you can browse this website by tag/category:
+Below you can browse posts by tag:

 <div>
 {% include tag-list.html %}